Make-School-Courses/WEB-1.0-Web-Foundations/Lessons/02-HTML-Attributes.md

     - section, article, header, footer
 - semantic organization, and communication
     - h1-6, p, strong, em, etc.
+- Look for syntax errors, for example missing closing tags or closing tags missing the /
+- Look at style, does the indentation help readability.
+- Look for spelling mistakes like `<haeder>` or `<boyd>`

 With a partner, define how you would use each of these above HTML elements.
 What other elements could you use, and how would you use them?